 Reconnecting the Indigenous Peoples of Central Asia to Preserve their Natural Landscapes and Promote Sustainable Food Systems

-This women led project helps revive the rural economy by working closely with herders, veterinarians, and genetic scientists to restore populations of neglected Indigenous livestock, including the hardy Turano-Mongolian Buryat breed.
+This project helps revive the rural economy by working closely with herders, veterinarians, and genetic scientists to restore populations of neglected Indigenous livestock, including the hardy Turano-Mongolian Buryat breed.

 We Are the Solution: A Women-led Campaign to Teach Agroecology in West Africa and Increase Access to Nutritious, Ancestral Foods

-This campaign coalition organizes workshops, forums, and community radio broadcasts to bring its message to rural communities in Senegal, Burkina Faso, Mali, Ghana and Guinea -- sharing the benefits of agriculture based on traditional agroecological practices.
+This women-led campaign coalition organizes workshops, forums, and community radio broadcasts to share the benefits of agriculture based on traditional agroecological practices.

 Building a Slow Food ‘Earth Market’ in Central and Eastern Africa